top of page

 Key areas to focus on include:

-Sleep Prioritize consistent sleep routines and minimize evening screen exposure.
+Sleep: Prioritize consistent sleep routines and minimize evening screen exposure.

-Stress regulation Meditation, breathwork, and time outdoors can significantly stabilize cortisol rhythms.
+Stress regulation: Meditation, breathwork, and time outdoors can significantly stabilize cortisol rhythms.

 Why Protein Intake Matters During Perimenopause